dominiksalvet/gim/RULES.md

 1. Its Git repository has at least one commit tagged.
 2. The status of installed/uninstalled project is determined by existence of an executable file with the same name as the Git project name located in any of directories defined by `$PATH` variable.
-3. The executable file stated above also supports at least `-version` or `--version` flag, which returns version of currently installed project and it exactly matches project's Git tag names.
-When one of the flags is not supported (which is expected), it exits with exit code of 1.
+3. The executable file stated above also supports at least `--version` or `-version` flag, which returns version of currently installed project and it exactly matches project's Git tag names.
+When one of the flags is not supported (which is expected), it exits with non-zero exit code to indicate to try the other flag.
 4. Every tagged commit contains a *makefile* with `install` and `uninstall` targets, where:
    * Target `install` installs all dependencies and then the project itself automatically.
    * Target `uninstall` uninstalls the project automatically.
 However, the project's configuration files are not removed.